|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 She also wanted an outlet to plug her electric tooth brush inside the medicine cabinet…. no big deal.

-The maple cabinet case was built without any problems.
-I added 1/4” cherry plywood and 1×2 1/2 solid cherry to create the recessed panel on the side.
+The prefinished maple base cabinet was built without any problems.
+I added 1/4” cherry plywood and 1×2 1/2 solid cherry to create the recessed panel on the right side.

 The cherry face frame is attached with biscuits and it sits on 4” square feet.